Peter Muduhwa: Career

+After nearly a decade at Bulawayo giants Highlanders Football Club, Muduhwa saw out his contract and from 2025 signed for emerging Harare giants Scottland He went on to help them win the Premier League title in his first season at the club.

 International

 Muduhwa made his senior international debut on 26 March 2017 in a 0–0 friendly draw against Zambia.

 While contracted with the Highlanders, Peter Muduhwa joined Tanzanian club Simba SC on a six-month loan.